Parent-Child Assistance Program (PCAP)

 Researchers at the University of Oklahoma are testing the effectiveness of the Parent-Child Assistance Program (PCAP).

-PCAP is an intensive home visit and case management program which aims to provide assistance to pregnant and parenting mothers who are struggling with alcohol and substance use.
+PCAP is an intensive home-visiting and case management program which aims to provide assistance to pregnant and parenting mothers who are struggling with alcohol and substance use.
 It was previously tested in Washington State, where researchers found that the majority of enrolled mothers were able to obtain drug/alcohol treatment, gain further education, and retain or even regain legal custody of their children.

 Participants in the treatment group will be assigned a case manager who will provide them with practical assistance and emotional support throughout the three-year study.
 Case managers will meet with participants in the participants’ own homes (when possible) twice per month to discuss everything from obtaining drug/alcohol treatment to recovery to child health care.
 We hope that through this study, we can further establish PCAP as an effective intervention that could one day be expanded nationwide.